UtrechtUniversity/coast_snap/README.md

 ### Users

-The CMS is accessible to anyone who has a confirmed user account (admins).
-Under `Users` we can find a list of all registered users accounts.
-Some of them might not be confirmed.
-If a new user registers, he/she needs to wait until an existing admin confirms the new account.
-Confirming is done by clicking the `confirm` link on the right hand side of the appropriate user account.

-Registered users have to contact an admin if they forget their password.
-The current setup does not provide an email server.
-The admin has to click on the `forgot password` link of the appropriate user account.
-This will reveal a ready made email text that needs to be copy-pasted into a real email client and send to the person in question.

-A user account can be deleted by clicking the `destroy` link.
+The CMS

 ### Processing the coastsnaps

 The uploaded coastsnaps are processed with a Python script.
 If a person uploads a picture to the system, the processed image must be shared with him/her.
-But processing time may exceed the normal timeout of a web request.
+But processing time may exceed the normal timeout of a webrequest.
 Furthermore we want to avoid that the image processing has an influence on the performance of the webserver.
 Therefore we have split up the web application from the image processing.
 This is done by running a second dedicated Python server (Falcon).
 Its sole job is to receive image-processing requests from the Phoenix application and spin up a Thread for every new image in which it can be processed.

 At the moment a queue in the Phoenix app delegates the Falcon server.
 This has pros and cons.
 The queue guarantees sequential processing and will avoid peek loads on the server.
 But it waits for every processing job to finish.
 If multiple images are uploaded in a short period of time, visitors will have to wait longer before they can see the result.
 After uploading every visitor is redirected to a LiveView page which has id information about the taken coastsnap.
 It shows the uploaded picture by default and waits (indefinitely) for the processing result.
 With this background information we can summarize the processing route of an uploaded image: